More than 1.5 billion users log in and watch videos on YouTube each month.

 But before you can start using YouTube to your advantage, you first need to learn the basics.

-In this post, I will walk you through the steps you need to follow to upload a video to YouTube, and introduce you to some valuable features YouTube has to offer.
+In this post, we’ll walk you through the steps you need to follow to upload a video to YouTube, and introduce you to some valuable features YouTube has to offer.

 The first thing you will want to do is to log in to YouTube.
 To do this, you’ll need to set up a Google account if you do not already have one.
-Your Google account can be used for YouTube, Google+, Gmail, and any other YouTube platforms.
+Your Google account can be used for YouTube, Google My Business, Gmail, and any other YouTube platforms.

 Choosing a File

-After logging in to YouTube, choose the “Upload” button near the upper right hand corner of the page.
+After logging in to YouTube, choose the upload arrow button near the upper right hand corner of the page.
 From there you will be taken to the Upload page.

 Different types of videos should have different types of privacy on your YouTube channel.